joelparkerhenderson/wordbooks/project-management.md

 * [cross-fucntional team](https://en.wikipedia.org/wiki/Cross-functional_team)

+* [data flow diagram (DFD)](https://en.wikipedia.org/wiki/Data_flow_diagram): a graphical representation of the flow of data through a system, modelling its process aspects.

 * [deliverable](https://en.wikipedia.org/wiki/Deliverable): a tangible or intangible product or service produced as a result of the project that is intended to be delivered to a customer (either internal or external).

 * [dependency](https://en.wikipedia.org/wiki/Dependency_(project_management))